 On 19 July 2016, the European Commission (EC) found that MAN, Volvo/Renault, Daimler, Iveco, and DAF breached EU Antitrust rules.
+The five truck manufacturers (and subsidiaries) listed in the decision acknowledged their liability for the cartel and reached a settlement with the EC.
+MAN escaped a fine since they applied for leniency and revealed the existence of the cartel.

+Scania chose not to cooperate with the EC during the investigation.
 On 27 September 2017, the European Commission adopted a decision holding Scania liable as well.
 Scania appealed to the General Court later the same year.
 On 2 February 2022, the General Court rendered a judgment that confirmed the EU Commission's findings against Scania, dismissed Scania's appeal entirely and upheld the amount of fines as set by the EU Commission.
+Scania appealed this decision as well.
+In its judgment of 1 February 2024, the European Court of Justice dismissed Scania's appeal in its entirety and upheld the Commission's fine of EUR 880.5 million for Scania's participation in the Truck Cartel.